Without Prejudice

 English

-In October 2024, the anti-war psychological assistance project Without Prejudice began its study with the goal of understanding what people living in Russia feel and think after more than 2.5 years of the war.
+In October 2024, the anti-war psychological assistance project Without Prejudice began research aimed at understanding what people living in Russia feel and think after more than 2.5 years of the war.

-What is the essence of the study and why can it be trusted?
+What is the essence of the research and why is it reliable?

-The study consisted of in-depth interviews with each respondent.
-Each respondent answered three blocks of questions:
+The research is based on in-depth interviews with each respondent.
+Each respondent answered three sets of questions:

 • The first set consisted of general questions about their age, gender and occupation.

 • The second set was devoted to the respondent’s psychological state throughout the entire period of the war.
-The questions of their main disappointments with the war and faith in their future in Russia were also discussed.*
+Questions of their biggest disappointments with the war and faith in their future in Russia were also discussed.*

-* It is important that respondents were asked to select time intervals and analyze the dynamics of their emotional state, recall some ups and downs.
+* It is important that respondents were asked to select time intervals and analyze the dynamics of their emotional state, recalling its highs and lows.

-• The third and largest block was devoted to the opposition and the attitude towards it before and during the war, a possible new leader and his model for the future.
+• The third and largest set was devoted to the opposition and attitudes towards it before and during the war, a possible new leader and their vision of the future.

-At the same time, the respondent could avoid the given topics and share any experiences.
-This allowed us to draw up the most complete picture.
-Those who found it difficult to answer some of the interview questions were asked to return with answers at a time convenient for them.
-Corrections were made to their questionnaires within two weeks.
+At the same time, respondents could deviate from the given topics and share any experiences, which allowed for a more comprehensive understanding Those who had difficulty answering some of the interview questions were invited to return at a time that was more convenient for them.
+Changes to their answers were made over the course of two weeks.

-Why did the Without Prejudice project decide to conduct this study?
+What motivated the Without Prejudice project to conduct this research?

-The project began its work from the first days of the war and was the first to openly state that it was necessary to provide psychological assistance to Russian citizens, and not just Ukrainians.
+The project began its work in the early days of the war and was the first to openly advocate for providing psychological assistance to Russian citizens, and not only Ukrainians.

-Throughout the war, the project has been providing free crisis assistance, avoiding condemning Russians in the most unbearable and emotionally difficult periods (such as Navalny’s death, mobilization, and others).
-Thus, we earned the trust of the respondents, which let them speak openly, with no fear of expressing their true feelings and emotions during the interview.
+Throughout the war, the project has been providing free crisis support, refraining from condemning Russians in the most unbearable and emotionally difficult periods, such as Navalny’s death, mobilization, and others.
+Thus, we earned the trust of the respondents, enabling them to speak openly, with no fear of expressing their true feelings and emotions during interviews.

-The project has always existed autonomously and is not financially dependent on grantors or opposition forces.
-This gives us the opportunity to explore topics that are of interest to the project team and that bring real help to the society.
+The project has always operated autonomously and is not financially dependent on grantors or opposition forces.
+This gives us the opportunity to explore topics that are of interest to the project team and bring genuine benefit to society.

 📌 95 people from the Russian Federation and 10 outside it;